TPU Injection Molding Process for OEM Plastic and Flexible Parts

-However, TPU is not always easy to mold.
-It is sensitive to moisture, temperature, mold design, cooling, and demolding conditions.
-If the process is not controlled well, the final parts may show bubbles, silver streaks, flash, shrinkage, warpage, poor surface finish, or unstable dimensions.
+However, TPU is sensitive to moisture, temperature, mold design, cooling and demolding.
+If the process is not controlled properly, parts may show bubbles, silver streaks, flash, shrinkage, warpage, poor surface finish or unstable dimensions.

 TPU pellets, molded TPU samples, and different hardness TPU material applications